-The MIR master’s course is offered to European and third country-students who fulfill the following requirements:
+The MIR master’s course is offered to European and third country-students who fulfil the following requirements:

-- Hold at application time a first university degree after at least three years of university studies totaling 180 ECTS, of which at least 30 ECTS are in mathematics-related subjects.
+- Hold at the beginning of the programme/time of registering to the programme (September) a first university degree after at least three years of university studies totaling 180 ECTS, of which at least 30 ECTS are in mathematics-related subjects.

 - Proven B2 minimum CEFR level English proficiency.
-Applicants whose native language is not English are required prove their English proficiency by one of the following ways:
+Applicants whose native language is not English are required prove their English proficiency by one of the following ways (the document must not be older than 3 years):

 - TOEFL (scores 90 IBT or higher, 220 CBT or higher, 550 PBT or higher),

-- Cambridge Advanced English Test (score B or higher),
+- C1 Advanced (formely known as Cambridge Advanced English Test) (score B or higher),

 - IELTS (score 6.5 or higher),